prateekkumarweb/prateek.page/src/content/post/2018/01/hello-world.md

 ## Backslash escapes

-Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formatting syntax.
+Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown's formatting syntax.

 ```md
 \*literal asterisks\*